 "Story, Half" means a story with at least two of its opposite sides situated in a sloping roof, the floor area of which does not exceed two-thirds of the floor immediately below it.

 "Street" means a thoroughfare which has been dedicated or abandoned to the public and accepted by proper public authority, or a thoroughfare, not less than twenty-five feet wide, which has been made public by right of use and which affords the principal means of access to abutting property.
+Street does not include alleys or trails.
+May sometimes be referred to as road.

+“Street, Private” means an access way, other than a driveway, similar to and having substantially the same or similar function as a public street, providing access to one or more properties, but held in private ownership.

+"Street light" means a raised light installed within or adjacent to the street right-of-way, turned on or lit at a certain time every night.
+Modern lamps may also have light-sensitive photocells to turn them on at dusk and off at sunrise or activate automatically in foul weather.

-Street does not include alleys or trails."Structure" means anything constructed or erected which requires location on the ground, or attached to something having a location on the ground.
+"Structure" means anything constructed or erected which requires location on the ground, or attached to something having a location on the ground.